BonnieMcb/recipease/README.md

 - The ADD/EDIT pages are layed out in a similar structure as the Recipe page, with widely spaced out sections for the vital information, and then the sections to fill in ingredients and methods at the bottom of the screen.
 - At the bottom there are buttons to ADD/EDIT or CANCEL.
 - Input field validation:
+    - Appropriate maxlength attributes in html for input fields.
+    - Appropriate RegEx so only numeric characters can be input for 'servings' and 'time' fields.
     - Image field has url validator that validates if it is a url, but does not validate if it is active
-    -

 ##### Account

 - In order to unclutter the nav bar, the navigation links to pages related to a user's account were consolidated into an expandable ACCOUNT button, containing the options to LOG IN and REGISTER.
-- For the username registration, min- and max-lentgh attributes are used, as well as a pattern attribute in order to ensure that users only use alphanumeric characters.
+- For the username registration, min- and max-length attributes are used, as well as a pattern attribute in order to ensure that users only use alphanumeric characters.

 ## Technology